louis-tru/quark/docs/RENDERING.md

 - `shader.fragment.aaclip`
 - other generated `shader.vertex.*` / `shader.fragment.*` fields

-This matters because generated GL/Metal shader wrappers may move slots.
+This matters because generated GL/Metal/Vulkan shader wrappers may move slots.

 ## Current Validation Risks

 The primary Metal drawing paths are implemented.
-Remaining work is mainly validation and performance hardening:
+Remaining cross-backend work is mainly validation and Vulkan completion:

 - anti-aliased difference clips and nested clip restore behavior
 - blur edge sampling and temporary texture reuse
 - output-image mipmap use and render-target transitions
 - `drawTrianglesCmd()` transient buffer lifetime and buffer reuse
 - upload staging-buffer and compatible texture reuse
+- Vulkan framebuffer mip-view ownership and cache identity
+- Vulkan provisional layout state when a command pack is discarded
+- Vulkan surface/swapchain/present integration and CAPA

 When changing these paths, read the GL equivalents for behavior and the current Metal implementation for explicit encoder/resource lifetime.